What is a Competency Demonstration Report (CDR Report)?

 - Continuing Professional Development (CPD): The CPD is a log of training activities you do after finishing college.
 It can include courses, seminars, workshops, and conferences you’ve attended.
 It shows you’re keeping up with new changes and trends in engineering.

-- Career Episodes: These are the core of your CDR report.
+- Career Episodes: These are the core of your CDR report sample.
 They include three narratives that highlight your engineering knowledge, skills, and problem-solving abilities.
 Each Career Episode focuses on a specific event or aspect of your engineering work, demonstrating how you’ve applied your skills in real-life situations.

 - CDR Summary Statement: It is a detailed cross-referencing of your Career Episodes.
 It checks the competencies in them against the elements sought by Engineers Australia.
 It acts as a summary of your qualifications, following Engineers Australia’s template.
 Moreover, it showcases your engineering skills and confirms you meet the required competence level.